lombax547/WHSTechNotes/journal.md

+#  september, 13,2024
+for ms whitby you did everything fine i understood everything that you told us and iyour instuctions were crystal clear for me i did not encounbter any problems or anything and i understoood everything that you said and thats it everything was fine
 #  september, 12, 2024
 for ms whitby you did everything fine i understood everything that you told us and iyour instuctions were crystal clear for me i did not encounbter any problems or anything and i understoood everything that you said and thats it everything was fine